mdeber/BRGenomics/README.md

 demonstrative example code.
 The package currently includes example PRO-seq data<sup>\[1\]</sup>.

-## Known issues and limitations
+## Limitations for Windows users

-  - Currently no support for multicore processing on Windows
+  - Currently no support for parallel/multicore processing
-  - No support for importing bigWig files on Windows
+  - No support for import bigWig files

-  - Certain gene names can cause `getDESeqDataSet` to return an error
-      - Systematic naming schemes work (e.g. ensembl IDs) while some lists of conventional gene names, i.e. “symbols”, will cause failure
-  - Most multicore support is robust to the use of alternative BLAS libraries, with the exception of `getDESeqResults`.
-Users opting to use alternative, concurrent BLAS libraries may have to set `ncores = 1`.
+## To Do

+  - Convert method dispatch to S4 generics
+  - Add support for `GRangesList` objects (progress underway)
+  - Write methods for `BigWigFile`/`BigWigFileList` objects (to avoid loading data into memory)
+  - (Possibly) use `GPos` objects by default

 -----